 Holding their loudspeakers in hand, with an emotional tone, the professional demonstrators shouted and asked the CAG members to come out to meet their relatives, with sentences such as “Mum is missing you, please come and meet me,” and so on.
 They tried to create the impression that the CAG stops its members from seeing their relatives.
 In fact, the contrary is true.
 The CAG had tried to negotiate with Ms. O, with the help of the Korean police, to have its members meet their relatives coming from China in private, without anti-cultists and Chinese agents present and clearly not within the framework of a violent demonstration, but the request was turned down.
 The demonstration lasted for more than 5 hours; the demonstrators shouting their slogans with the most fervor were two or three Koreans – not Chinese nationals who had come to visit family members.

 At 3 p.m., a vehicle that had left to run errands returned to the Onsu Church.
 As the vehicle pulled up to the entrance, Ms. O instructed the demonstrators on the scene: “Block the car, block the car!”
+Then she waved her hands asking all the relatives to come around, and one of the paid professional demonstrators immediately lied down on the ground in front of the car, holding a loudspeaker to yell, followed by some others.
 And, in response, more than ten demonstrators surrounded the vehicle from all sides, and they beat at the car’s windows with all of their strength to force the person inside to open them.
-Then, demonstrators proceeded to take out cameras and take pictures of the inside of the vehicle as it remained still, blocked from moving forward.
-Ms. O even viciously kicked at the vehicle multiple times.
-When the CAG members tried to move on, Ms. O waved her hands asking all the relatives come around, and one of the paid professional demonstrators immediately lied down on the ground in front of the car, holding a board with words insulting the CAG, followed by some others, while Ms. O was inciting other to fiercely trample on the car.
+Then, demonstrators proceeded to take out cameras and take pictures of the inside of the vehicle as it remained still, blocked from moving forward or backward.
+Ms. O even viciously kicked at the vehicle multiple times and she was inciting others to fiercely trample on the car.
 Finally, before allowing the vehicle to pull into the church, Ms. O. demanded that the driver rolled down the windows so that more than ten demonstrators could look in, one-by-one, and see who the persons inside were.

 Luckily, Mr. Zoehrer got off the car before the attack and was able to film the process.
 The deadlock lasted for almost half an hour, and at last, the car was able to move to the parking lot.
 Mr. Zoehrer was protected by his being a foreigner and showing his card as a journalist, but the CAG members had to be escorted by the police.